FabioArnez/Diffusion-Assignment1-DDPM/2d_plot_diffusion_todo/solution_notes.md

         self.network = nn.Sequential(*layers)

         ######################

     def forward(self, x: torch.Tensor, t: torch.Tensor):
         """
-        (TODO) Implement the forward pass.
+        Implement the forward pass.
 This should output the noise prediction of the noisy input x at timestep t.

         Args: